npezza93/archipelago-atom/README.md

 </p>

 ## Usage
-Navigate to the packages menu -> Archipelago -> Open Terminal or the corresponding keybinding.
+Navigate to the packages menu -> Archipelago -> Toggle Terminal or the corresponding keybinding (alt-space).
 Once a terminal has been opened you can split the focused terminal in half, vertically or horizontally.
 To split on macOS you can press cmd-s(horizontally) or cmd-shift-s(vertically) or ctrl-s(horizontally) or ctrl-shift-s(vertically) on Windows and Linux.

 On Linux, you will need to have g++ or a C++ compiler installed.